RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 ## Process Overview
 Players interested in conducting new hash testing should contact the set maintainer via site direct message and request to conduct compatibility testing.
 A set maintainer is any active developer who is an author on a set.
 If all set authors are inactive, [QATeam](https://retroachievements.org/user/QATeam) is the set maintainer.

-If the set maintainer agrees to the compatibility testing, they will link the test hash.
+If the set maintainer agrees to the compatibility testing, they will link the test hash, marked it "Untested" and assigner the requestor as "Tester" so the test may commence.
 It will be the tester's responsibility to complete the tests required by the set maintainer.

-If approved for a compatibility test, the requested hash will be linked with a **COMPATIBILITY TEST - NOT FOR PLAYER USE** label.
 The tester will be required to master or complete the set within a time frame determined by the set maintainer.
 The tester should create save states before as many achievements as possible.
 The tester will report issues directly to the set maintainer via site message and shall not open tickets if using the test hash.
 When the tester masters or completes the achievement set, the test hash will be renamed to its appropriate title.
 Its patch will then be added to RAPatches.
 The hash will be considered supported.

 ## Benefits
-Because the test hashes will be linked to the set during testing, testers will keep any achievements they unlock.
+Testers will keep any achievements they unlock.
 Testers can also earn beaten, completion and mastery credit.

 ## Restrictions and Limitations
 The following restrictions and limitations apply: